-The borrowings of Duncan Energy Partners are presented as part of Enterprise Products Partners' consolidated debt.
+The borrowings of Duncan Energy Partners are presented as part of our consolidated debt.
 However, neither Enterprise Products Partners nor EPO have any obligation for the payment of interest or repayment of borrowings incurred by Duncan Energy Partners.

 Debt Obligations